NK1001001/CMAKE/README.md

+1. Create a directory and have at least 1 source file (main.cpp - for example).
-1. In your project directory create CMakeLists.txt file (the name is very important! make sure you copy it correctly)
+2. In your project directory create CMakeLists.txt file (the name is very important! make sure you copy it correctly)
-2. Copy the contenct of file CMakeLists.txt in this repository and fillin the missing parts ,marked <> in the file.
+3. Copy the content of file CMakeLists.txt in this repository and fill in the missing parts ,marked <> in the file (remove the <> brackets).

-3. Now you should create a "build" dir:
+4. Now you should create a "build" dir:
-4. run:
+5. run:
 	> mkdir build
-5. cd to build and run:
+6. cd to build and run:
 	> cmake ../
 	> make